How to Open a Bank Account in Australia as a Non-Resident

 - Activating account access and payment methods

-Processing times depend on the provider and verification requirements.
+Processing times vary depending on the provider and verification requirements.

 Common fees

-Fees differ depending on the bank and account type.
+Fees depend on the financial institution and account type.
 Examples may include:

-- Account maintenance fees (sometimes waived under certain conditions)
+- Account maintenance fees (which may be waived under certain conditions)

 - ATM withdrawal fees (particularly for out-of-network machines)